 If Cellular Data still isn’t working on your iPhone after you’ve reinserted your SIM card, it’s time to troubleshoot for a more significant software issue.
 When you reset network settings, all of your Wi-Fi, Bluetooth, Cellular, and VPN settings are restored to factory defaults.
 After resetting the network settings, it’ll be like you’re connecting your iPhone to your carrier’s cellular network for the very first time.

-To reset network settings, go to Settings -> General -> Reset -> Reset Network Settings.
+To Reset Network Settings on an iPhone, go to Settings -> General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 Then, tap Reset Network Settings when the confirmation pop-up appears.

 After tapping reset network settings, your iPhone will restart.
 When your iPhone turns back on, the network settings have been reset!